Minnesota State Law Library

 He married his wife, Elizabeth Ball in either 1849 or 1850.
 They came to Minnesota in 1851 where Emmett established a law practice.
 In 1853 he was appointed Attorney General of the Territory of Minnesota and continued in that position until 1858.

 He was a Democratic delegate to the Minnesota Constitutional Convention in 1858 where he helped determine how Justices would be added to the court.
-He preferred them to be elected by the residents of the state and managed to convince the other delegates of position.
+He preferred them to be elected by the residents of the state and managed to convince the other delegates of his position.
 He was then elected the first Chief Justice of the Minnesota Supreme Court at age 35 and served from May 25, 1858, to January 10, 1865.
 At the expiration of his 7-year term on the court, he moved to Faribault in southern Minnesota in 1872 where he lived with his family until 1885.

 He ran for Chief Justice again in 1875, scandalizing the newspapers since he nominated himself to be the Democratic candidate.
 He lost to James Gilfillan.